 Improving the lives of those impacted by memory disorders

-For individuals who are experiencing symptoms of cognitive impairment and their families, determining a course of action can be challenging.
+If you or a loved one is experiencing symptoms of memory loss, trying to figure out what to do next can be challenging.
 Where do you turn for diagnosis, education, treatment, services, and care coordination?
 Understanding, evaluating, and navigating complex and fragmented services can be difficult.
-At Hebrew SeniorLife we are working to solve this dilemma.

-Backed by our deep experience serving seniors and affiliation with Harvard Medical School, our new Center for Memory Health offers an integrated approach to support and delivery of services that addresses the needs and preferences of those who are experiencing symptoms and their families, as well as clinicians who need to refer to specialized services.
+Backed by our deep experience serving seniors and affiliation with Harvard Medical School, our new Center for Memory Health offers an integrated approach to support those who are experiencing symptoms and their families, as well as clinicians who need to refer to specialized services.

 Who We Serve